Use of Public Funds

 Microwave ovens and refrigerators - The University does not provide these appliances for normal office settings.
 Depending on the circumstance, a refrigerator or microwave oven may be purchased for a public lunch area in a large building.
 A public lunch area is an area open to all employees.

 Alcoholic beverages - Under no circumstances may alcoholic beverages be purchased with public funds.

-Any questions concerning this policy should be directed to Lauren Weitzel, Director of Purchasing at extension 4184.
+Any questions concerning this policy should be directed to the Purchasing Director at extension 7884.